-In this regard, a new residential development at the site faces significant barriers, as 34% of the site lies in Flood Zone 3b so is not developable.
-To pass the Exception Test it must be demonstrated that the development will be safe for its lifetime, without increasing flood risk elsewhere.
-This will require a large amount of infrastructure to be raised above the design flood level.
-This will in turn compromise floodplain storage which will need to be offset by compensatory storage.
+In this regard, a new residential development at the site should be possible given that the majority of the site lies outside of Flood Zones 3a and 3b.
+However, as part of the Exception Test for any infrastructure located in Flood Zone 3a it must be demonstrated that the development will be safe for its lifetime, without increasing flood risk elsewhere.
+This may require infrastructure to be raised above the design flood level of 37.9m AOD.

-It is recommended that only the lower dwelling numbers proposed for the site is considered on flood risk grounds.
 A site-specific FRA would need to assess in more detail the development layout, requirements for compensatory storage and site access.